Oil, Iran top agenda as Putin visits Saudi Arabia

 In terms of business, the visit is expected to result in around 30 agreements and contracts, according to Ushakov.

-Around a dozen of these -- in the advanced technology sectors, energy and infrastructure -- will be signed by the Russian Sovereign Fund and are worth around $2 billion.
+A dozen of these, in the advanced technology, energy and infrastructure sectors, will be signed by the Russian sovereign wealth fund and are worth around $2 billion.

 In October 2017, Russia and Saudi Arabia also signed a memorandum of understanding paving the way for Riyadh's purchase of Moscow's powerful S-400 anti-aircraft missile systems.